hannestschofenig/tschofenig-ids/dtls-rrc/draft-tschofenig-tls-dtls-rrc.md

 #  Introduction

 In "classical" DTLS, selecting a security context of an incoming DTLS record is accomplished with the help of the 5-tuple, i.e. source IP address, source port, transport protocol, destination IP address, and destination port.
-Changes to this 5 tuple can happen for a varity reasons over the lifetime of the DTLS session.
+Changes to this 5 tuple can happen for a variety reasons over the lifetime of the DTLS session.
 In the IoT content NAT rebinding is a common reason with sleepy devices.
 Other examples include end host mobility and multi-homing.
 Without CID, if the source IP address and/or source port changes during the lifetime of an ongoing DTLS session then the receiver will be unable to locate the correct security context.
 As a result, the DTLS handshake has to be re-run.

 A CID is an identifier carried in the record layer header of a DTLS datagram that gives the receiver additional information for selecting the appropriate security context.
 The CID mechanism has been specified in {{I-D.ietf-tls-dtls-connection-id}} for DTLS 1.2 and in {{I-D.ietf-tls-dtls13}} for DTLS 1.3.